quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 A Log file is intended to contain a collection of events that are in some way related.
 An abstract LogFile class containing fields common to all log files is defined.
-Each concrete log file format derives from this, extending it by defining semantics and any custom fields.
+Each concrete log file format derives from this using the CDDL unwrap operator (~) and extending it by defining semantics and any custom fields.

 ~~~ cddl
 LogFile = {